Western Sydney Aerotropolis Stormwater

 The nature of the Aerotropolis is a unique opportunity to evolve the way we manage and reuse stormwater to help improve resilience, waterway health and improve liveability for our communities.
 It also needs to be part of an integrated water system to meet waterway health targets set by the NSW Government.
 We have determined the most efficient way to do this is through the establishment of regional wetlands that are integrated with the recycled water networks via a centralised recycled water reservoir.

-Regional wetlands were sized to be able to service the amount of stormwater that they will receive from their local sub-catchment.
-They are located on suitable land that avoids constraints, such as valuable bushland, and are in locations that minimise their impact on development.
+Regional wetlands are designed to service the volume of stormwater they will receive from their local sub-catchment.
+Each wetland is carefully located on land that that is suitable for construction, avoiding environmental sensitive areas like valuable bushland.
+Their placement also aims to minimise any impact on surrounding development.

 The key benefits of this strategy are the consolidation of stormwater infrastructure in centralised locations, integration with the future road network, and the colocation of wetlands and creek lines with open space to create multifunctional areas.